apache/cordova-plugin-dialogs/doc/index.md

 # org.apache.cordova.dialogs

-This plugin provides access to some native dialog UI elements.
+This plugin provides access to some native dialog UI elements via a global `navigator.notification` object.

+Although the object is attached to the global scoped `navigator`, it is not available until after the `deviceready` event.

+    document.addEventListener("deviceready", onDeviceReady, false);
+    function onDeviceReady() {
+        console.log(navigator.notification);
+    }

 ## Installation